La-Banane-Bleue/Billy-Chatbot/README.md

 # Billy-Chatbot
-made entirely with chat GPT 3.5 and the basic python libraries *In French*
+made entirely with chat GPT 3.5 and the basic python libraries.
+*In French*